 Please pay special attention to including only ethical and respectful content, as well as how your content might affect others – if in doubt, consult with faculty.

-Please plan to submit a full presentable draft by March 27 (preferably) or April 10 (at latest) so that faculty have time to review.
-Please submit in a standard format (e.g., MS Powerpoint /Word, PDF, or mpg4).
+Please plan to submit a full presentable draft by March 27 (preferably - preliminary date) or April 10 (at latest - preliminary date) so that organizers/faculty have time to review.
+Please submit in a standard format (e.g., MS Powerpoint / Word, PDF, or mpg4).
 Additional details and instructions on where to submit will be provided at a later date.

 Poster presentations: Posters can be prepared in Microsoft Powerpoint or MS Word by changing the dimensions of the slide/page.
 Other program such as Adobe InDesign or Illustrator can also be used as long as you can save the poster in a standard format for printing (e.g., a high-resolution PDF).
 Standard poster size is no larger than 3-feet by 4-feet (oriented in either direction), but can be smaller.
 Be sure to leave at least 1-inch borders.
 It is recommended to make use of visuals (images, charts, graphs) when possible.
 Students will be responsible for the costs of printing their posters – the Anthropology Collections room has a printer that can be used, and students can also print at the Geography Department or FedEx Kinkos.
 Please plan to print your poster several days in advance to accommodate potential printer malfunctions or scheduling issues.
 Download a poster template here!